The One Meaningful book gift tradition is the gift that keeps on giving!

 Some years I have gone with the same theme for all three of my boys like kindness or courage.
-But most of the time I choose whatever stands out to me.
+But most of the time I choose whatever stands out to me about each child and their individual dreams and personality.

 The Gift that Keeps on Giving

 You can’t imagine how many times I have found them throughout the year reading the note I’ve written to them.
-When they were little and couldn’t read they would always ask me to read the note I wrote to them.
+When they were little and couldn’t read they would always ask me to read the note I wrote to them before I read the book.

 Our Meaningful Books List